 The <Company> graduate programme fits in with my work and academic experience as a Computer Science Graduate.
 I obtained practical experience through various internships across different technology based roles.
 I possess the skills, qualifications, and vital experience necessary to make a significant contribution to <Company>.

-I have experience working in different roles where I have been able to develop my practical experience.
+I have experience working in different roles where I have been able to develop my practical skills.
 These experiences involve liaising with stakeholders to identify solutions to complex problems as well as implementing and prioritising tasks for key deadlines.
 During my time at University, I worked as an intern at Prudence Capital, Bright Network and Gatwick Airport.
 At Prudence Capital I was involved in development of a stock trading platform that would aggregate data from multiple markets within India, such as the national and Bombay stock exchanges, to be utilised by the company’s fund managers.
 My role as a software engineer intern at Bright Network involved training by Google, where I was tasked with developing the back-end for a video handler.
 At Gatwick Airport I was a part of the IT and Innovation team where I worked on different software development projects for improving the experience at airports as well as streamlining current processes.
 The projects were aimed at identifying use cases for modern technology such as drones and AI to drive value and introduce new revenue streams.
 Most roles utilised Agile project management to support projects and allowed me to quickly learn industry best practices.
 These roles involved analysing data, creating software solutions, and working across APIs and Artificial Intelligence solutions.
 I also have experience in documenting project and technology requirements as well as undertaking testing and supporting fault fixing activities such as black-box testing, debugging, and memory leak identification.

 I am committed to pursuing an exciting career within a technology role where I can further enhance and develop my technical and professional skills.
 My experience undertaking academic studies as well as practical work experience will ensure I am a success in this exhilarating role.
 I am eager to learn new concepts and technology skills.
 I adapt well to different requirements and roles and I would be a valuable addition to <Company>.
 I utilise my strong interpersonal and communication skills to build relationships and work within and across teams.